Lightbox Lib

 Modal dialogs 🔗

-Probably Lightbox Lib's chief use is as a simulator for native modal dialogs.
+Lightbox Lib's chief use is as a simulator for native modal dialogs.

-As discussed in API, modal dialogs are created and launched via the lblib.modal() function.
+Modal dialogs are created and launched via the lblib.modal() function.
 It expects a single argument, an object of config params.
 These can include any of the params also accepted by the params argument of lblib.lightbox() (see API), but also, additionally:

 • content (string) - the content for the dialog.
 It will be automatically wrapped in P tags.